To amend the Internal Revenue Code of 1986 to index the gas and diesel tax and rebuild our roads, bridges, and transit systems.

 Sponsor.
 Representative for Oregon's 4th congressional district.
 Democrat.

 Last Updated: Mar 22, 2017

 Length: 22 pages

 115th Congress (2017–2019)

-This bill was introduced on March 22, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 22, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.